 GLBRC Data Sets

-Highlighted below are a variety of published studies that include data that might be of interest to the scientific community.
+Highlighted below are a variety of published studies that include data sets that might be of interest to the scientific community and have been deposited in online data repositories.
+Only data sets published in GLBRC-approved repositories following the FAIR Guiding Principles are highlighted.
+More information can be found on our guidelines page.

 The Sorghum bicolor reference genome: improved assembly, gene annotations, a transcriptome atlas, and signatures of genome organization